 All students will be allowed to observe and participate in their religious activities, without penalty.
 These students will receive an excused absence.
-Students will be allowed to make up class work, homework and/or any assignments during his or her religious absence.
+Students will be allowed to make up class work, homework and/or any assignments during their religious absence.